WouterBant/GEVit-DL2-Project/Blogpost.md

 Worked mostly on investigating the equivariant and invariant properties of the post-hoc method from relevant research and wrote the section on post-hoc method.
 Implemented the code for including training on MNIST and on a fraction of the dataset and wrote the GE-ViT architecture section.
 Help with the overall blogpost.

 Floris Six Dijkstra:
-Came up with and implemented the method of downsizing the image with a G-CNN.
+Came up with, implemented, and tested the method of downsizing the image with a G-CNN.
 Came up with testing models performance trained on normal MNIST.
 Helped with early orientation into post-hoc methods.

 ## References